windchime-yk/bracesdb/README.md

 DB module in JSON format created with Deno.

+## Notice
+Deno is supported Node.js and npm packages.

+This module was inspired [NeDB](https://github.com/louischatriot/nedb).
+Simple control like NeDB and all datastore unified API control.
+That was goal.
+But it was out of reach.
+**This project is freezed.**

 ## Notes
 **This module does not support encryption.
 Do not use it to store important data.**